dipikagawande/dipikagawande/README.md

 Hi, I'm Dipika ✨

-> 🔭 I’m a Statistics & Data Science MS student at Yale
+> 🔭 I’m a Statistics & Data Science MS grad from Yale
 🤓 with Molecular Biology and Philosophy degrees from a previous slice of life
 💖 who loves data storytelling and beautiful dataviz in R and Python